firecow/gitlab-ci-local/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://npmjs.org/package/gitlab-ci-local)
 [![npm](https://img.shields.io/npm/v/gitlab-ci-local?color=green)](https://npmjs.org/package/gitlab-ci-local)

-Are you tired of pushing commits to test your .gitlab-ci.yml?
+Tired of pushing commits to test your .gitlab-ci.yml?

 Then this is the tool for you.

 Run gitlab pipelines on your local machine as shell runner or docker executor.

-Get rid of all those "pesky" dev workflow shell scripts and make files.
+Get rid of all those pesky dev workflow shell scripts and make files.

 ## Table of contents
 * [Introduction](#introduction)